Gifted and Talented Service Design and Curriculum

 ● Social studies are taken in an Honors classroom for gifted students.
 However, with the inclusion of the humanities in ELA Humanities, students are prepared for AP Human Geography when they attend high school in ninth grade and AP World History in tenth grade.

 ● In mathematics, students in grade 6 learn 6th and 7th grade standards.
 Students in grade 7 learn 7th and 8th grade standards.
-This acceleration prepares students to take the Algebra high school credit course in eighth grade.
+This acceleration prepares students to take the Algebra high school credit course in eighth grade.● In science, students learn 6th, 7th, and 8th grade standards in two years, which prepares them to take the Biology high school credit course in the 8th grade.

-In high school, students continue to take GT courses in the 9th and 10th grade in their areas of strength.
+- In high school, students continue to take GT courses in the 9th and 10th grade in their areas of strength.
 Then students take the remaining courses in the AP Program.

-● In English, students take GT English II, AP Language, and AP Literature one year earlier than their same age peers.
+- In English, students take GT English II, AP Language, and AP Literature one year earlier than their same age peers.
 The English V Genre courses provide a final course in English during senior year.

-● In social studies, students start with AP Human Geography and take AP Social Studies courses in a sequence.
+- In social studies, students start with AP Human Geography and take AP Social Studies courses in a sequence.